Yogita-Gohel/azure-docs/articles/cloud-shell/vnet/deployment.md

 Resetting the user settings triggers the first-time user experience the next time you start Cloud Shell.

+Follow below if you are using new UI

 [![Screenshot of the Cloud Shell storage dialog.][97a]][97b]

 1. Choose your preferred shell experience (Bash or PowerShell).